agregory999/oci-python-code/README.md

 The script starts wherever you tell it in the compartment hierarchy and recurses through all compartments.
 To run it at the tenancy root, give `-o tenancy ocid` .
 To start within a compartment hierarchy, pass in `-o compartment_ocid`.

 Optionally, if you use profiles in your OCI config (eg other than DEFAULT), pass in -pr/--profile to set that.
 Omit if you only have a `DEFAULT` profile defined.

+FUTURE: This code couldbe put into OCI function that maintains a current policy DB in Autonomous DB, with ability to develop new policies as needed.

 ### Simple Examples
 ```